Family Food on the Table

 Today, I'm taking it way back to my childhood and one of my absolute favorites growing up.

-And the good news is, it’s super easy to make, so I can put it together anytime I’m in the mood for a bit of comfort or a bit of home.
+And the good news is, it’s super easy to make, so I can put it together anytime I’m in the mood for a bit of comfort.

 This classic chicken casserole is creamy, cheesy, full of chicken pieces and broccoli florets, and is perfect served with some steamed rice.